This article provides instructions on enabling logging in Verbum Bible Software.

 - You can later disable logging when the problem is resolved by using the DisableLogging.js script found here.

-Tip: These steps can also be used to enable "Full-Time" logging, meaning Verbum will always record every session, each time over-writing the previous logs.
+Tip: These steps can also be used to enable “Full-Time” logging, meaning Verbum will always record every session, each time overwriting the previous logs.

 Step 1: Download the Verbum logging utility